St Buryan: Amenities

 Commercial activity in St Buryan centres around Churchtown where a well stocked village store, run under a Londis franchise and housing an ATM cashpoint, plus a post office, an antiques shop and the St Buryan Inn are located.
 There is also a garage at the eastern end of the village that runs a limited coach service.
-St Buryan Farm Shop, on the outskirts of the village between St Buryan and Crows an Wra opened in August 2018 providing home grown Vegetables, home reared and local meats in the butchery counter, pasties and other baked good made on site, there is also a cafe area and children's play area onsite with large off-road parking area.
+St Buryan Farm Shop, on the outskirts of the village between St Buryan and Crows an Wra opened in August 2018 providing home grown Vegetables, home reared and local meats in the butchery counter, pasties and other baked good made on site, there is also a café area and children's play area onsite with large off-road parking area.

-The village was also previously served by its own butchers shop, this was closed in 1990 due to combination of the economic recession and pressure from the recently opened Safeway(now Morrisons) supermarket in nearby Penzance.
-A doctor's branch surgery is currently held in the village cricket pavilion every Thursday between twelve and one pm.
+The village was also previously served by its own butchers shop, this was closed in 1990 due to combination of the economic recession and pressure from the recently opened Safeway (now Morrisons) supermarket in nearby Penzance.
+A doctor's branch surgery is currently held in the village cricket pavilion every Thursday between twelve noon and one pm.
 At other times patients must travel to the surgery in nearby St Just, the West Cornwall hospital in Penzance or the Royal Cornwall Hospital, Truro.